Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 Q6: Which tech should we invest in first?

-A: A clean CRM, route optimization, and mobile‑enabled approvals/quoting are foundational.
+A: A clean CRM, route optimization, and mobile‑enabled quoting are foundational.
 Add GPS verification and checklists to boost accountability and auditability.

 Three Quick Q&As

-Q: Which tech should we invest in first?
+Q: What tech should we invest in first?